 Set in the forests of Korppoo, Naawa Nature offers low-impact accommodation with a strong ecological mindset.
-The area has outdoor kitchens, a Finnish sauna, tentsiles and a simple lodge.
+The area has outdoor kitchens, a Finnish sauna, tentsiles and a simple lodge, plus activity options such as kayaking.
 This is a good fit for travelers who want closeness to nature.

-Tammiston Kuulas offers an authentic B&B experience in a 19th-century farmhouse.
-Due to its location, this gem makes it possible to visit for example the Old Town of Naantali.
+Tammiston Kuulas offers an authentic B&B experience in a 19th-century farmhouse located in Naantali.
 Enjoy a meal in their restaurant or go for a picnic in their apple-tree garden — this experience has been awarded as Finland’s Food Tourism Product of the Year in 2023.

 Tucked away in the village of Hyppeis in the outer archipelago, this former schoolhouse now serves as a warm and welcoming inn.
-Hyppeis Värdshus has individually styled rooms, a restaurant that focuses on local ingredients and zero waste, and a peaceful courtyard.
-The location gives easy access to kayaking, birdwatching, and biking routes in the outer archipelago — far from crowds.
+Hotel Hyppeis has individually styled rooms, a restaurant that focuses on local ingredients and zero waste, and a peaceful courtyard and activities such as kayaking and wellness retreats.
+The location on Houtskari island gives easy access to kayaking, birdwatching, and biking routes in the outer archipelago — far from crowds.

 Part of a historic estate once owned by Finnish cultural figure Amos Anderson, Söderlångvik is now a working apple farm, museum, café, and glamping destination.
 The glamping tents are set on wooden platforms in the orchard, with views over hills and fields.
 On-site amenities include hiking trails, a lakeside sauna, and a seasonal restaurant.